-Lili and Robert later took me to one of the many bars in the town to try unique flavors of Puglia with its famous Pasticciotto-a crisp pastry filled with the goodness of custard..It was heavenly!
-There were a hundred other delicious treats and I was oggling like a little child at the Bar and ended up taking another pastry.
+The duo also took me to one of the other famous bars in Lecce to try Pasticciotto-a crisp pastry filled with the goodness of custard.
+It was so perfectly delicious and made with love.
+I was oggling like a little child at the Bar and ended up taking another pastry.
 Thankfully all the walking helped to digest it.

 How to Reach Lecce:

 Lecce is very well connected by train from all parts of Italy.
 I took the direct Trenitalia from Rome and was there in exactly 5 hours.
 There are direct flights from many major cities of Italy and rest of Europe to Bari.
-From Bari, Lecce is only a train ride away.